antoniosudoso/mssc-dca/README.md

 1) Install Gurobi (>= 10.0) and compile its C++ libraries

 2) Open the makefile `clustering_cpp/Makefile`
-    - Set the variable `gurobi_path` with your Gurobi installation folder.
+    - Set the variable `GUROBI_HOME` with your Gurobi installation folder.

 3) Compile the code: